zuoshiyu/SpringBoot-LibrarySearch/ReadMe.md

 Supported Entity: PhysicalBook, DigitalBook, User

 You might need to login with username: user and password: test
+before allowed accessing the search urls
-before allowed accessing the urls
+Or username: admin and password: test before allowed accessing the edit urls